 Storing Extra Cheese Filling

-If you follow the recipe, you should have the perfect amount of cheese mixture for the airtight container in the refrigerator.
+If you follow the recipe, you should have the perfect amount of cheese mixture for the dish.
+However, if you do have extra or you just want to make this in advance, transfer the contents into an airtight container and store in the refrigerator.
 The cheese filling should stay good in the fridge for about 4 days.

 Storing Cooked Strukli